wolfwood/navcaps/README.md

 ## Printer Settings

-I have only used FDM machine with these models so far. [](stems/SKRH.scad) has some specific recommendations but here's some tips:
+I have only used FDM machine with these models so far. [stems/SKRH.scad](stems/SKRH.scad) has some specific recommendations but here's some general tips:

 * print keycaps at a 45 degree angle for a nicer surface against your finger (this may make the stem fit against the switch worse)